UPHSL-CCS/j4a-pl-cs4/prelim-review/README.md

 My role was to help consolidate our outputs into one repository and prepare the README.
 The challenge for me was making sure all commits from each member were properly pushed and documented, since part of the grading involves Git activity and commit history.
 I also had to make sure the README connects to the code snippets without repeating them.

+* *What tools did you use to complete the exercise?*

+I completed the exercise by using GitHub to access and manage the code.
+I also utilized a Markdown cheat sheet to correctly format the text and layout of the README.md file, ensuring it was easy to read and well-organized

 ## 👥 Group Members
 - Angela Cabanes – Python snippets & reflection